actualbudget/docs/docs/contributing/writing-docs.md

 * Images must be placed in the `/static/img/` folder.
 * Except for logos and such, all images related to the documentation must be placed in a folder corresponding to where the document is stored.
 Let's say you want to add an image to a document in the `/docs/budgeting/` folder - the corresponding images must be stored in the `/static/img/budgeting/` folder.
 * Image names must be prefixed to correspond with the document they primarily belong to.
 Let's say you are adding an image to the `/docs/budgeting/categories.md` file, then all image names need to be prefixed with `categories-`.
 * For regularly used images, these can be put into `/static/img/elements/`, inside it's own folders.
 Let's say you want to store images related to the sidebar; then all _sidebar_ images need to be placed in `/static/images/elements/sidebar/`.
-We have decided to do it this way to minimize the workload for adding images and updating easier.
+We have decided to do it this way to minimize the workload when adding and updating images.

 ## Using Images